joachimesque/Pyctogram/README.md

 ```bash
 $ make update-media
 ```
-It updates all accounts regardless of users or lists.
+It updates all accounts regardless of users or lists (recommanded way to update feeds).

-You can also update media from the web interface for a specific list.
+You can also update media from the web interface for the fedd or a list (not recommanded yet, if the feed/list has a lot of contacts).

 ## 🛠 To Do